 Note: The paint would have cost more, but I was able to save some money by buying it when it was on sale and using some mail-in rebates.

 - Ottoman $ 72.00

 - Other miscellaneous costs I’m sure I’m forgetting $ 88.00

 Total $ 800.00

 I can officially call this side of the sun porch complete.
 It has all the main elements I intended for it to have.
 That being a sitting area with black wicker chairs; an area rug to warm up the space; new window shades and a classic black, white and neutral design.
 Perhaps I could have emphasized the black and white more by painting both of the storage crates black or white, but I chose to keep them wood toned.
-I could have gone with white roman shades instead of the driftwood color, to keep it light and bright, but honestly, I like the wood tone of the shades, as well.
+We could have gone with white roman shades instead of the driftwood color, to keep it light and bright, but honestly, I like the wood tone of the shades, as well.
 Moving forward I could add more color to the area with brightly colored pillow covers and/or a potted floral arrangement, etc.

 Bottom line, it’s a usable area now with a style that should last a while, and it was completed for a total cost of about $800.00.

 Since I was struggling with the look in the living room, I’m grateful now that I switched my focus to getting the sun room done first.
 Because now, as I am back to working on the living room, I can get a much better feel for how these two adjoining rooms are going to compliment each other.

 Thanks so much for reading xo